BackToTech-Study/HuntTheTwistedWumpus/README.md

   - [ ] At the start of his/her round each player with a magical bow receives 1 arrow

 ## Actions
+- [ ] The players will take turns executing actions
+- [ ] Each player can execute one action per turn
 - [ ] Each player can do the following actions
   - [ ] Pickup magical bow
     - [ ] If the player picks up a magical bow and already has a pebble, the player will automaticaly drop the pebble in the current room